kaiewiggins/kaiewiggins.github.io/_posts/2021-05-21-Sneak-Peek-and-Series-Wrap-Up-Giveaway.md

 category: news
 ---

-That's right, the epic finale to the celebrated *Threads of Dreams* series is finally (nearly) here! *(Scroll to the end for a celebratory giveaway.)*
+That's right, the epic finale to the award-winning *Threads of Dreams* series is finally (nearly) here! *(Scroll to the end for a celebratory giveaway.)*

 ### In *Blind the Eyes* . . .